klembot/chapbook/guide/text-and-links/text-formatting.md

 The term 'markup language' might sound complex, but in reality it's just a set of conventions of how to represent formatting in plain text.
 For example, to make part of your text italicized when displayed, you simply type asterisks around it, `*like so*`.

-If you've never used Markdown before, try using the [dingus](dingus), an online playground with a funny name that not only allows you to quickly see how text will be rendered, but also has a cheatsheet that summarizes the different formatting available to you.
+If you've never used Markdown before, try using the [dingus](dingus) as you read this section.
+It'san online playground with a funny name that not only allows you to quickly see how text will be rendered, but also has a cheatsheet that summarizes the different formatting available to you.
 Bear in mind, however, that Chapbook has a few extra formatting options available to you above and beyond the standard Markdown set.

 ## Italics and Boldface
 To italicize a a phrase, type `*` or `_` (a single underscore)[^1] around it.